Go to content

 What suspension route do I need for my Mountain Bike?

-100 millimeters for XC, 120 for marathon or Down Country, 130 mm for trail ...
-It is possible that if you are evaluating the purchase of a Andes mountain bike lost with so much tour data, modalities and labels.
+100 millimeters for Trail, 120 for XC, 130 mm for Decline...
+It is possible that if you are evaluating the purchase of a Andes mountain bike lost with such tour data, modalities and labels.
 Even more if you have not been informed about new models.
 That is why we have prepared this updated guide on the appropriate suspension route for each type of use you are going to make with your mountain bike.
-We emphasized the updated because the routes that a few seasons ago were worth for a certain type of mountain cycling (XC, trail, enduro) have now varied slightly.
+We emphasized the updated because the routes that a few seasons ago were worth for a certain type of mountain cycling (XC, Trail, Enduro) now have varied slightly.
 Everything is due to the evolution of paintings, geometries and fork standards or rear suspension.
-Now there are Cross country double competition that professionals use to compete in World and World Cups.
+Now they exist Cross country double competition that professionals use to compete in World and World Cups.
 Or for example 180 mm enduro bicycles They are already approaching the descent.
 Therefore, it is time to clarify concepts and review the current travel ranges according to each MTB modality to help in the choice of the one that best suits you and your bicycle.

 What is the suspension route?